Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: ADMM Method for General Objective

-In this section, we discuss two approaches for the joint estimation of the real-valued Laplacian matrices $\Gmat$ and $\tilde{\Bmat}$ by solving the regularized convex optimization problem presented in \eqref{optimization_P3}.
-We focus on the \ac{sdp} method and the \ac{alm}, presented in Subsections \ref{sdp_sub} and \ref{two_steps_ALM_subsection}, respectively, which demonstrate promising efficiency and estimation performance.
-In Subsection \ref{comp_subsec}, we discuss the computational complexity of these methods.
+In this section, we discuss the joint estimation of the real-valued Laplacian matrices $\Gmat$ and $\tilde{\Bmat}$ by solving the regularized convex optimization problem presented in \eqref{optimization_P3}.
+We focus on the \ac{admm}, presented in Subsection \ref{two_steps_ALM_subsection}, which demonstrates promising efficiency and estimation performance.
+In Subsection \ref{remark_subsec}, we discuss some issues regarding the proposed algorithm, including its computational complexity.